Auth Providers

 Authentication providers allow your Obot installation to authenticate users with the identity provider of your choice.
 Administrators must configure at least one authentication provider before users can log in.
 Multiple providers can be configured and available for login at the same time.

-In order for authentication to be enabled, the Obot server must be run with --enable-authentication
+In order for authentication to be enabled, the Obot server must be run with the environment variable set:

 Setting up Authentication